antoine-coulon/running-containerized-apps/BEST-PRACTICES.md

 ## Don't let your application process be PID1

-he good part of having our application process being the only process in the container and given that our application has setup the expected process handlers is that we are able to properly manage termination signals.
+The good part of having our application process being the only process in the container and given that our application has setup the expected process handlers is that we are able to properly manage termination signals.

 Nonetheless, we have a new problem, which is that our application now is the PID1 also known as init process.